GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 lst[3] = value5        # IndexError: list assignment index out of range
 ```

-List can be created programmatically if the elements observe specific sequencing pattern, called **List Comprehension**.
-This requires `for` loop with optional `if` conditional statement.
+A list can be created programmatically if the elements follow a specific pattern.
+This is called **list comprehension** and requires `for` loop with optional `if` conditional statement.

 | SYNTAX          | EXAMPLE                                          |
 |-----------------|--------------------------------------------------|
 | `[ for in if ]` | `lst[element for index in iterable if condtion]` |

-This creates a list containing `elem` data based on variable `index` from `iterable` object while the `condition` is true; `if` statement in comprehension is optional.
+This creates a list containing `element` data based on variable `index` from `iterable` object as long as `condition` holds; `if` statement in comprehension is optional.

 ```python
 lst = [i**2 for i in range(5)]